How Identity and Access Management (IAM) secures your cloud

 1. Easy-to-manage centralized access control

 Companies may use different cloud providers in a multi-cloud environment.
 Each cloud provider has distinct access management processes and security features.
-Cloud environments can change rapidly as new apps come online or user communities change.
+Cloud computing environments can change rapidly as new apps come online or user communities change.

 In this context, it is easy to lose track of user privileges and general access management.
 Cloud IAM solves this problem.
 Security teams can manage access centrally and bring together diverse cloud assets.
 With IAM, enforcing unified security policies is much easier without risking human error.